 At first, travel on the Oregon Trail was just a trickle: about 1,000 people between 1841 and 1843.
 But with the stock market manipulations and resulting economic crashes in those days, that trickle grew until by 1869, close to 400,000 people had made the journey to Oregon and Washington over the Trail.

 Most folks learned to start the journey from the Missouri in the spring, when conditions were best and forage for their livestock was already growing along the route.
 Folks slowly got more educated in regards to trail "etiquette" and settlements along the way started to spring up.
 As the seasons progressed, camping areas would get over-used, pastures over-grazed and water supplies fouled by people and livestock: cholera was a regular problem in some areas every year.
-But the folks who traveled the Oregon Trail seem to have been somewhat more civilized than those who journeyed the California Trail: troubles with the Indians and with each other were much less, life in the cities along the Eastern Seaboard was more dangerous.
+But the folks who traveled the Oregon Trail seem to have been somewhat more civilized than those who journeyed the California Trail: troubles with the Indians and with each other were much less.
+Life in the cities they left behind along the Eastern Seaboard was more dangerous.